ontio/ontology/docs/specifications/ontrpcapi.md

 | id | int | any value |
 | result | object/string/bool | program execution result |

-note: the type of result varies with the request
+Note: The type of result varies with the request.

 ## errorcode